Non-Compete Agreement Template, Free Download 2026

 Consideration Clause

-A non-compete must be supported by valid consideration — something of value given in exchange for the restriction.
+A non-compete must be supported by valid consideration, something of value given in exchange for the restriction.
 For new employees, the offer of employment itself is generally sufficient consideration.
 For existing employees, many states require new consideration beyond continued employment, such as a promotion, raise, bonus, stock options, access to new confidential information, or a severance payment.
+The Department of Labor provides guidance on how restrictive covenants intersect with wage and hour obligations.
 Without adequate consideration, the agreement may be unenforceable from the start.

 Legitimate Business Interest Statement

 Identify the specific business interests the non-compete is designed to protect.
-Courts require that a non-compete serve a legitimate purpose, such as protecting trade secrets, confidential customer information, specialized training investments, or business goodwill acquired through a sale.
+Courts require that a non-compete serve a legitimate purpose, such as protecting trade secrets (as defined under the Defend Trade Secrets Act), confidential customer information, specialized training investments, or business goodwill acquired through a sale.
 A non-compete that merely prevents ordinary competition without a protectable interest will not survive judicial scrutiny.

 Many non-compete agreements include companion provisions that prohibit the restricted party from soliciting the employer's customers, clients, or accounts (non-solicitation) and from recruiting or hiring the employer's employees (non-recruitment).
 These provisions are often enforced even in jurisdictions that disfavor traditional non-competes, making them a critical backup protection.